Casey Wiegmann

-Casey Peter Wiegmann (born July 20, 1973) is a former American football center who played sixteen seasons in the National Football League (NFL).
-He played college football for the University of Iowa.
+Casey Peter Wiegmann (born July 20, 1973) is an American former professional football player who was a center for 16 seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
 He was signed by the Indianapolis Colts as an undrafted free agent in 1996, and has also played for the New York Jets, Chicago Bears, and Denver Broncos and Kansas City Chiefs.

 College career

 As a University of Iowa student-athlete, Wiegmann played for the Iowa Hawkeyes football team.
 He started every game his senior year, with a total of 27 career starts as a center for the Hawkeyes.

 Professional career

 Wiegmann played for the New York Jets, Chicago Bears and Kansas City Chiefs before joining the Denver Broncos in 2008.
 He started all 16 games for the Broncos during the 2008 season.
 He has a 127-game starting streak, which is the longest streak among all active NFL centers.
 Wiegmann was part of a Broncos offensive line that tied the Tennessee Titans for the fewest sacks given up during the regular season.
 In January 2009, Wiegmann was chosen to play in the 2009 Pro Bowl as an alternate.
 He replaced an injured Kevin Mawae.
 The Pro Bowl selection was the first of Wiegmann's career.

 Wiegmann was released by the Broncos on February 23, 2010.
 He was signed by the Kansas City Chiefs, his former team, on March 12, 2010.

 When Wiegmann retired, his consecutive snap count was more than 11,000.